pAnhTri/simple-timeclock/README.md

 ## 🎨 Styling

-This template uses a hybrid approach:
+This application uses a hybrid approach:
 - **Mantine UI** for complex components and theming
 - **Tailwind CSS** for utility classes and custom styling
 - **PostCSS** with Mantine preset for optimal CSS processing